 The Company is an operating, acquisition, and investment business.
 Subsidiaries in which the Company has a controlling financial interest are consolidated.
-The Company generally has two reportable segments; 1) the historic cannabis and medical marijuana segment which includes the cost basis of our former membership interests of Electrum, the former contractual interest in the Electrum legal recovery, the settlement payments receivable from G Farma and its co-defendants, the former finance lease payments receivable from Pueblo West to Partner II, the operation of subsidiaries MCIP and Partner I in the cannabis and medical marijuana sector, and 2) the Company's long standing investment in WCI which works with business park owners, governmental centers, and apartment complexes to reduce their facility related operating costs.
-Additionally, the Company formerly had small investments in securities listed on the NYSE and NASDAQ, an investment in note receivable from a non-affiliated party, the fair value of convertible notes receivable and accrued interest from NeuCourt, which on July 15, 2022 was exchanged for a NeuCourt SAFE security investment that will be carried at cost, and the investment in NeuCourt that is included in the Corporate, Other, and Eliminations section below.
+The Company generally has two reportable segments; 1) the Company's long-standing investment in WCI, which works with business park owners, governmental centers, and apartment complexes to reduce their facility related operating costs, and 2) a historic segment which includes the cost basis of our former membership interests of Electrum, the reserved contractual interest in the Electrum legal recovery, the former finance lease payments receivable from Pueblo West to Partner II, the current settlement payments receivable from the G Farma Settlers, and the legacy operation of subsidiaries MCIP and Partner I. Additionally, the Company has added new tracking investments in energy securities listed on the NYSE.